MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## Try Windows Server containers

 Ready to begin leveraging the awesome power of containers?
-Use these resources to get started :
+The following articles will help you get started:

-To set up a container on Windows Server, see the [Windows Server quickstart](../quick-start/quick-start-windows-server.md)
+To set up a container on Windows Server, see the [Windows Server quickstart](../quick-start/quick-start-windows-server.md).

-To set up a container on Windows 10, see the [Windows 10 quickstart](../quick-start/quick-start-windows-10.md)
+To set up a container on Windows 10, see the [Windows 10 quickstart](../quick-start/quick-start-windows-10.md).